Mistweaver Monk Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 Best Covenant / Soulbind for Mistweaver Monks

-Necrolord is the strongest overall selection for Mistweavers, and also happens to be very strong in Torghast.
+Necrolord is also an overall powerful selection for Mistweavers, and also happens to be very strong in Torghast.
 The Necrolord signature ability Fleshcraft gives you an additional defensive option, making you that much harder to kill.

-Kyrian is equally good if your focus is raiding.
+Kyrian is another powerful choice for raiding.
 The active ability, Weapons of Order, coupled with good Soulbind options makes this Covenant a solid pick.
 It also has the added bonus of being the best selection for Windwalkers and Brewmasters, making your off-specs competitive as well.
+On top of all that, the covenant specific legendary power Call to Arms! is exceptionally powerful in Mythic+.

 Night Fae is also a somewhat competitive choice.
 Faeline Stomp will actually provide more healing when compared to Weapons of Order, however it requires more Mana to maintain.
-Equally, the Night Fae Soulbinds are particularly powerful.
+Night Fae Soulbinds are particularly powerful, however their conduits leave something to be desired.

 For a more in-depth look at Covenants for Mistweaver, be sure to read our Covenant Analysis at the bottom of this page.